Sana Loue, JD, PhD, MPH

 School of Medicine

-Sana Loue, JD, PhD, MPH, MSSA, serves as the Vice Dean for Faculty Development in the School of Medicine and is a Professor in the Department of Bioethics.
-She has secondary appointments in the Departments of Epidemiology and Biostatics, Psychiatry, and Global Health, as well as in the Mandel School of Applied Social Sciences.
-Dr. Loue holds a JD in law, PhDs in epidemiology and medical anthropology, an MSSA in social work, and Masters Degrees in education and theology.
+Sana Loue, JD, PhD, MPH, MSSA, is a Professor in the Department of Bioethics.
+She has secondary appointments in the Departments of Population and Quantitative Health Sciences, Psychiatry, and Global Health, as well as in the Mandel School of Applied Social Sciences.
+Dr. Loue holds a JD in law, PhDs in epidemiology and medical anthropology, an MSSA in social work, and Master's Degrees in education and theology.

 She has authored or edited more than 30 books and more than 100 peer-reviewed journal articles, and her primary research focus in on HIV risk and prevention and on family violence in marginalized communities.
 Dr. Loue is especially pleased that a number of judicial decisions have referred to her writings in the areas of forensic epidemiology, family violence and mental illness in rendering their decisions.
 In addition, some of her articles have been incorporated into training materials for immigration judges.